 To shop for a basic wardrobe that is tailored to my colors and to the actual pieces I need and that will coordinate, I find "in-store" shopping to be a huge waste of time as stores are not organized or personalized.
-On-line shopping is what I would recommend with a list of needs right by the computer.
+Sewing custom clothes or on-line shopping is what I would recommend with a list of needs right by the computer.
 Why?

 Where do I shop?
 For the most part, I find the majority of my pieces at these stores ...

 JCPenny (has reasonably priced and quality suit seperates)

 In addition to shopping, our family is just starting to collect sewing patterns.
 I'm excited to start learning how to sew my own basic wardrobe.
 If you aren't a seasoned seamstresses (which I"m not), can you find one in your area?
 Remember, one good expensive basic piece made with classic lines can be used for years and is well worth the money.